shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 2. Edit the video yourself to resolve the rights issue.
 Be careful to ensure that all copyrights for third-party content are cleared.
 3. Create your own video reacting to their work, using your newly edited version.
 Explain why you had to make the edits.

-The best strategy depends on your goals and the specific context of the non-compliance, but the very ability to choose this "Education Path" stems from the powerful "discretionary termination" clause (Clause 8) at the heart of the VOD Reaction License.
+The best strategy depends on your goals and the specific context of the non-compliance, but the very ability to choose this "Education Path" stems from the powerful "discretionary termination" clause (Clause 8) at the heart of the VRL.
 Unlike licenses with automatic termination, you are not forced into a single response when a breach occurs.
 You remain in full control, able to decide whether to terminate the license immediately or to leverage the situation for content and community engagement.
 </details>

 <details>